jomariya23156/animal-articles-search-engine/README.md

 - More function on search bars (type correction, suggestion, auto-complete, etc.)
 - Better looking UX/UI
 - More Data

+**For full detail about this project, please take a look at Animal_Articles_Search_Engine.pdf

 # Thank you for reaching out and Read to the end.
 You are AMAZING. :D